This is the top of this pageSite menu here

 • Facility information

-The Inagi City Board of Education publishes a note on cultural properties every year on the theme of cultural properties in Inagi City.
+The Inagi City Board of Education publishes a cultural property notebook every year on the theme of cultural properties in Inagi City.

-From the following, you can see the PDF version of the cultural property note.
+You can view the PDF version of the cultural property notes below.

 At Hyakumura Myokenson (Shrine) in Inagi,